bingomanatee/mirror/README_WHY.md

 ## State is not supposed to be hard

-Redux isn't the worst state engine in existence; its just the worst state engine that has millions of devs hypnotized into thinking its a really great thing and nothing out there is as awesom as it.
+Redux isn't the worst state engine in existence; its just the worst state engine that has millions of devs hypnotized into thinking its a really great thing and nothing out isThere is as awesom as it.

 The prospect of sate is pretty simple